 With stuttering league form, a visit from Manchester United is probably not the ideal game in which to be seeking a first league win of the season, but Rodgers is looking forward to the Sunday afternoon clash between the arch-rivals.

-He added: "This is a game I have grown up with as the biggest game in British football.
+"This is a game I have grown up with as the biggest game in British football.

 "I am looking forward to the game, it is a good test.
 Manchester United are a terrific side.